 Muskellunge

-The VDWR annually stocks fingerling-size musky at several sites on the Main Stem Shenandoah River.
-There has been no evidence of muskies reproducing naturally in the Shenandoah river, therefore they must be stocked to sustain a fishery.
+DWR annually stocks fingerling-size musky at several sites on the Main Stem Shenandoah River from the Warren Dam to Route 7 landing.
+There has been limited evidence of muskies reproducing naturally in the Shenandoah river, therefore they must be stocked to sustain a fishery.
 Adult musky densities are low and closely resemble numbers seen in a wild, reproducing population.
 The area directly downstream of Warren Dam is the best location to connect with a musky on the Main-stem Shenandoah.
 Musky are “ambush” predators and often lie just off the main channel waiting for a meal to float or swim along.
 Also remember these fish are a “cool-water” species that is active even during the coldest months of the year.

 Channel Catfish